Turtle smashes through Savannah driver’s windshield on Truman Parkway

 Grant did his best to calm his sister down and urge her to pull over and call for help.

-The police report shows Lark’s windshield was left with too much damage to be able to drive it safely.
+The police report shows Lark’s windshield was left with too much damage to be able to drive safely, and the vehicle had to be towed.

 “Even the police officer said if that glass wasn’t as thick as it was and I didn’t slow down the way I did when I saw the object coming, it would’ve been disastrous,” Lark said.

 The responding officers were able to remove the turtle safely.
-Although it survived the freak incident, Lark says it did lose one of its legs.
+Lark says the turtle lost one of his legs in the freak accident.

-The officers wrapped the reptile in a blanket and it was later taken to Oatland Island Wildlife Center, according to Lark.
+It initially survived, and officers wrapped the reptile in a blanket.
+It was later taken to Savannah Animal Care for medical treatment.

-“I’m glad the turtle is okay,” she said.
-“The turtle got cited, but of course he didn’t have insurance and he couldn’t get a lawyer, so I wound up having to pay a deductible and everything else.”
+“The turtle got cited, but of course he didn’t have insurance and he couldn’t get a lawyer, so I wound up having to pay a deductible and everything else,” Lark said.

 Her windshield has since been replaced.
 Reflecting back on what happened, the siblings say it shows that the unexpected can happen — without a moment’s notice.